 Option Exercises and Stock Vested.
-During 2010, no named executive officer exercised any stock options or had any stock awards yest.
+During 2011, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.

 Pension Benefits.
 We do not have any defined benefit pension plans in which our named executive officers participate.